-Some of the more popular worksheets include:
+Some of the more popular worksheets include the following:

-Self-eulogy created by Lucinda Poole and Hugo Alberts.
-This exercise asks you to consider your values from the perspective of others.
+Self-Eulogy asks you to consider your values from the perspective of others.
 How would they speak about you at your funeral?
 What values surface?
 Next, you assess how well you are living a life consistent with your values.

 First, name the challenge.

-Second, identify the hooks (thoughts, feelings, and bodily sensations related to the situation.)
+Second, identify the hooks (thoughts, feelings, and bodily sensations related to the situation).

 Third, what strengths or skills can help you stay true to your values?